moliver28/research-handbook/content/handbook/ceo/chief-of-staff-team/_index.md

 The [Office to the CEO](/handbook/ceo/office-of-the-ceo/) consists of:

 1. The [Chief of Staff to the CEO](/job-families/chief-executive-officer/chief-of-staff/): the person responsible for running this group and supporting the success of the CEO.
 1. [Strategy and Operations team members](job-families/chief-executive-officer/strategy-and-operations/): internal consultants and doers who support priority cross-functional projects within GitLab.
-Roles vary based on business needs, but these folks can be specialistics (for example, focused on China or technology) or generalists.
+Roles vary based on business needs, but these folks can be specialists (for example, focused on China or technology) or generalists.
 1. [EBAs](/handbook/eba/) to the CEO: EBAs who support the CEO and the Chief of Staff to the CEO.

 When there are gaps, the Office may expand to include additional roles and responsibilities.
 For example, at times this Office has included our [TeamOps](https://handbook.gitlab.com/teamops/) initiative, [internal communications](/handbook/communication/#internal-communication), and [handbook maintenance](https://handbook.gitlab.com/).
 As GitLab is a functionally organized company, the goal in most cases is to own an area until a function is prepared to own and support it.